Begin with the Prayer of Abandonment.

 If you’re following along in Lent with Saint Teresa of Calcutta, you will find that hope can have a dark underbelly.
 While faith is oriented toward the past, and love to the present, the virtue of hope is planted firmly in the future, where we wait for God’s promises to blossom into full flower.

 Hope doesn’t ignore the darkness, or downplay the pain and hurt we experience in those shadowlands of our lives.
 Rather, it is the lifeline that we hold on to, knowing that God has not abandoned us and that better times are indeed ahead.
 I know whereof I speak.

 A few years ago, my husband and I were going through the darkest time of our married lives, trying to help our children who were in crisis.
-At one point one of my closest friends, who for months had inexplicably dropped off my radar, called to tell me that she was leaving her husband of more than twenty years.
+At one point one of my closest friends called to tell me that she was leaving her husband of more than twenty years.
 When she heard what I was going through, she wondered aloud if I had ever thought about walking away from it all.